 A few prominent arguments for preserving a city’s skyline are the embodiment of a city’s distinguished cultural and historical identity, media-centric exploration of art through iconic landmarks, empirical study and research, etc.

-Keeping this issue in mind, Bjarke Ingels came up with the innovative vision of building the monument underground, using the dry dock as an open, outdoor centerpiece with the rest of the construction assembled around it.
+Keeping this issue in mind, the Architects at Bjarke Ingels (BIG) came up with the innovative vision of building the monument underground, using the dry dock as an open, outdoor centerpiece with the rest of the construction assembled around it.

 Leaving the walls of the dock untouched, BIG excavated the centre of the dry dock to create eight floors below sea level, complete with exhibitions and art installations.

-Due to this strategic placement, the Maritime Museum establishes its distinct character as a unique monument despite having the impressive Kronborg Castle and the Culture Yard in the near vicinity.
+Due to the architect’s strategic placement, the Maritime Museum establishes its distinct character as a unique monument despite having the impressive Kronborg Castle and the Culture Yard in the near vicinity.

-This arrangement also ensures that the views of the Kronborg Castle, which is also a UNESCO World Heritage site, are unobstructed from all sides.
+This building design also ensures that the views of the Kronborg Castle, which is also a UNESCO World Heritage site, are unobstructed from all sides.